wsmd/react-use-form-state/README.md

 );
 ```

+To enable the automatic creation of ids or to customize their format, see [`formOptions.createIds`](#formoptionscreateids).

-By default, calls to [inputs types](#input-types) will generate and pass an `id` prop to the input itself using its name and own value.
+When this option is enabled, calls to [inputs types](#input-types) will generate and pass an `id` prop to the input itself using its name and own value.

 Note that this will override the `id` prop if specified before calling the input functions.
 If you want the `id` to take precedence, it must be passed _after_ calling the input types like this: